getumbrel/umbrel/README.md

     <a href="https://umbrel.com"><strong>umbrel.com »</strong></a>
     <br />
     <br />
-       Get an <a href="https://umbrel.com/umbrel-home">Umbrel Home</a> for the full experience, or install umbrelOS on a <a href="https://github.com/getumbrel/umbrel/wiki/Install-umbrelOS-on-a-Raspberry-Pi-5">Raspberry Pi 5</a> or <a href="https://github.com/getumbrel/umbrel/wiki/Install-umbrelOS-on-x86-systems">any x86 system</a> for free.
+       Get an <a href="https://umbrel.com/umbrel-pro">Umbrel Pro</a> or <a href="https://umbrel.com/umbrel-home">Umbrel Home</a> for the full experience, or install umbrelOS on a <a href="https://github.com/getumbrel/umbrel/wiki/Install-umbrelOS-on-a-Raspberry-Pi-5">Raspberry Pi 5</a> or <a href="https://github.com/getumbrel/umbrel/wiki/Install-umbrelOS-on-x86-systems">any x86 system</a> for free.
     <br />
     <br />
     <a href="https://x.com/umbrel">